tung/ruggrogue/book/dependencies.md

 However, RuggRogue only uses the entity-and-component data storage of Shipyard, and mostly uses conventional functions, reaching for systems only when convenient and avoiding workloads entirely.
 This avoids having lots of message queues to do cross-system communication, and thus a lot of red tape, since systems can't directly call other systems in the classic ECS arrangement.
 On the other hand, I have to carefully handle every function call, every branch and every loop to make sure everything runs at exactly the right time, and the right number of times, which the flat and linear model of system-based workloads sidesteps entirely.
-My EC-only approach isn't necessarily better than the full ECS approach, but it makes it very different to what it otherwise would have been.
+My "EC-only" approach isn't necessarily better than the full ECS approach, but it makes it very different to what it otherwise would have been.

 ### wyhash